When is a dollar not worth its weight in gold? When you're measuring in pounds.

 But that doesn't mean you can't see Europe on a budget.
 We've gathered 25 tips to help you save your pennies (or pounds!) on your next trip to Europe.

 1. Get rate quotes in U.S. dollars.
 Long before you travel, when you are booking your hotel, car rental and other non-flight essentials, try to get quotes in U.S. dollars and pay in U.S. dollars whenever possible.
 This way there are no surprises when your credit card statement arrives and you find out you paid a lot more than your quick back-of-the-envelope estimate when calculating the exchange rate.
 With the boom in Web booking, many international hotels now offer guaranteed dollar rates to U.S. travelers; inquire at the time of booking.

 2. Find your focus.
 When planning your European itinerary, consider exploring one region or country in depth rather than bouncing around from place to place.
 For example, spend a week sightseeing in Florence and taking day trips to nearby towns in Tuscany rather than trying to squeeze Milan, Venice, Florence and Rome into seven or eight days.
 You'll not only spare yourself hours of sitting in transit, but you'll also save big on transportation expenses such as airfare or pricey train tickets.
 Learn more about slow travel.

 3. Save on museum entrance fees.
 Many museums offer free admission on certain days or nights of the week or at certain times of the month.
-(For example, the Louvre is free on the first Sunday of every month, as well as Bastille Day on July 14.)
+(For example, the Louvre is free on the first Sunday of each month between October and March.)
 Check ahead of time for free admission at the museums you're interested in, and schedule your visit accordingly.

 4. Find free entertainment.
 Similarly, keep an eye out for free concerts or performances going on in local parks, churches and other public venues.
 The best place to find these is in the local newspapers or entertainment listings -- or simply by stumbling upon them.